 The facts in Mulla v Enigma Fashiions UK Limited & R Rajshakha

 Ms Mulla commenced employment with Enigma Fashiions UK Limited (“Enigma”) on 17 December 2009 and was both an employee and director of the company, along with Raj Rajshakha.
 In 2015 Ms Mulla discovered that she was pregnant but experienced a significant pregnancy-related illness, leading to her giving birth six weeks prior to the expected date of birth.
 Ms Mulla was required to spend two weeks in hospital as a result of the pregnancy-related illness.

-As a result of Enigma and Mr Rajshakha’s conduct she resigned from her employment on 3 March 2016 and made claims for constructive unfair dismissal, pregnancy and maternity discrimination, and breach of contract.
+As a result of Enigma and Mr Rajshakha’s conduct she resigned from her employment on 3 March 2016 and made Employment Tribunal claims for constructive dismissal, pregnancy discrimination, and breach of contract.

 The Employment Tribunal’s decision

 The Employment Tribunal found that Mr Rajshakha’s conduct amounted to pregnancy discrimination as well as constructive dismissal, and awarded Ms Mulla a basic award of £3,087.50, compensation for past and future loss of earnings £52,526.08, and damages for breach of contract of £4,055.
 The Tribunal also found that the detriments that Ms Mulla had been subjected to fell within the ‘serious’ Vento band and awarded her compensation for injury to feelings of £10,000.